Yuwei-Econ/SkillsPF/README.md

 # SkillsPF

-Continuing work on my MPhil thesis on estimation production functions for skills and health
+Here I archive work undertaken for my MPhil thesis at Oxford University, in which I investigate the estimation of production functions in skills and health.